Tuesday, March 31, 2015

 I had a dentist appointment at 9:00 A.M.

-Next, we went to Sam Club where we bought two lawn chairs to use at music in Wilson Park on Wednesdays.
+Next, we went to Sam's Club where we bought two lawn chairs to use at music in Wilson Park on Wednesdays.

-Hubby's iPhone had issued a weather alert, it said a storm was brewing in Mississippi.
+Hubby's iPhone issued a weather alert, warning of a storm brewing in Mississippi.

 I felt like the storm would not reach Florence until after I had finished riding my bicycle across the bridge and back.

-Hubby unloaded my bike while I went to the park's restroom to change into the shorts and top that I had bought.
+My Hubby unloaded my bike while I went to the park's restroom to change into the shorts and top I had bought.

-It was very hot and clear when I started across the bridge, but before I reached the end it had started to sprinkle.
+It was very hot and clear when I started across the bridge, but by the time I reached the end, it had started to sprinkle.

-Don’t know what I was thinking because I did not have my cell phone with me, or I would have called hubby to come pick me up, but I had forgotten it.
+I don't know what I was thinking —I didn't have my cell phone with me, or I would have called my Hubby to come pick me up.
+I had forgotten it.

 So I turned my bicycle around and started back across the bridge.

-I remember looking towards the locks of the dam and thinking to myself, I sure could use some windshield wipers to clear my sunglasses that were covered with rainwater.
+I remember looking towards the ldam's locks and thinking to myself, I sure could use some windshield wipers to clear the rainwater from my sunglasses.

-I was lucky that was the only thing that happened to me with lighting dancing all around me.
+I was lucky that was the only thing that happened to me with lightning dancing all around me.

-It took me about 20 minutes to ride my bike about four miles that are two miles across and two miles back.
+It took me about 20 minutes to ride my bike four miles, two miles out and two miles back.

-It was reported later that day, that it had been a terrible storm over the Tennessee River.
+Later that day, it was reported that a terrible storm had hit the Tennessee River.

 I was dripping wet when I arrived back at the park.

-The storm had frightened hubby, he drove the VUE across the bridge to look for me, and he saw me coming off the bridge.
+The storm had frightened Hubby, so he drove the VUE across the bridge to look for me, and he saw me coming off the bridge.

-I did not remember riding across the bridge or changing out of my wet clothes at the restroom at the park.
+I didn't remember riding across the bridge or changing out of my wet clothes at the restroom in the park.

-When we got home I ate a snack bar and drank a can of soda, I remembered nothing.
+When we got home, I ate a snack bar and drank a can of soda, and I remembered nothing.

 Hubby thought I had a stroke, and he said that I needed to go to the hospital, but I kept saying nothing was wrong with me.

-My daughter asked me if I remember riding my bicycle on the bridge and I said what bridge?
+My daughter asked me if I remembered riding my bicycle on the bridge, and I said, 'What bridge?'
 I could not remember anything.

-I had been inside an electric field caused by the lighting.
+I had been inside an electric field caused by the lightning.

-The lighting had hit the cage that was attached to the bridge, where I was riding my bicycle.
+The lighting hit the cage attached to the bridge where I was riding my bicycle.

-Somehow, my daughter and hubby persuaded me to go to the hospital, and I was seen by doctor Robert Coble.
+Somehow, my daughter and Hubby persuaded me to go to the hospital, and I was seen by Dr. Robert Coble

 My family stayed while I recovered.

-It took several hours but my short-term memory started to come back and I was released at 7:30 P.M.
+It took several hours, but my short-term memory began to return, and I was released at 7:30 P.M.

 All I wanted to do was go home and go to sleep.

-The next day I felt a little better but the right side of my head still felt a little numb.
+The next day, I felt a little better, but the right side of my head remained numb.

 Information on Lighting: